aigamedev/scikit-neuralnetwork/docs/index.rst

     > pip install nose
     > nosetests -v sknn

-Use the additional command-line parameters in the test runner ``--processes=8 --process-timeout=60`` to speed things up on powerful machines.
+Use the additional command-line parameters in the test runner ``--processes=8`` and ``--process-timeout=60`` to speed things up on powerful machines.
 The result should look as follows in your terminal.

 .. image:: console_tests.png